kirame09/sparkpost-api-documentation/services/transmissions.md

 **Note: SparkPost only**

 The sandbox domain `sparkpostbox.com` is available to allow each account to send test messages in advance of configuring a real sending domain.
 Each SparkPost account has a lifetime allowance of 50 sandbox domain messages.
-To send a test message from the sandbox domain, set `content.from.email` field to `localpart@sparkpostbox.com`.
-Note: you can set the 'local part' (the part before the @) to any valid email local part.
+To send a test message from the sandbox domain, set `content.from.email` field to `localpart@sparkpostbox.com` and ensure `options.sandbox` is set to `true`.

+**Note:** you can set the 'local part' (the part before the @) to any valid email local part.
 [See below](#transmissions-create-post) for more details on sending mail.

 ## Transmission Attributes